dhruvis175/quick-start-application/frontend/m1-react-quickstart/README.md

 This will start your frontend project with UI in the browser

-Now to start node server, navigate to `node` folder and create a `.env` file Inside .enc file add below details:
+Now to start the node server, navigate to `node` folder and create a `.env` file Inside the .env file add the below details :

 M1_API_URL = https://api.measureone.com

 M1_CLIENT_ID = <your_client_id>

 M1_CLIENT_SECRET = <your_client_secret>

-Now open a new tab in terminal and navigate to `node` folder, you can run :
+Now open a new tab in the terminal and navigate to `node` folder, you can run :
 ### `npm install`

 Once node modules are installed, you can run :